orashi/personal-website/content/authors/orashi/_index.md

 ---

 I am a Ph.D. candidate in the School of Electrical & Information Engineering, The University of Sydney, where I work at the [SIGMA Lab](https://sigmalab-usyd.github.io/) under the supervision of [Prof. Wanli Ouyang](https://sydney.edu.au/engineering/people/wanli.ouyang.php) and [Prof. Luping Zhou](https://sydney.edu.au/engineering/people/luping.zhou.php).
 Before that, I received my B.Eng. degree in Software Engineering and B.A. dual degree in Japanese from the International School of Information Science & Engineering, Dalian University of Technology in 2019.

+Recently, I have been fascinated by significant progress on (controlled) image generation/manipulation; foundation models trained on broad data with diffusion prior have demonstrated promising potential for AI application in the art and anime industry.
+I am looking for opportunities to participate in developing such systems.